 Cristian Rennella CEO & CoFounder of oMelhorTrato.com, noticed that two or three people from the team were doing the same tasks without knowing it or that the same client was given different answers or that a client was offered more than once a significant discount!

-Ultimately, there’s no getting around the fact that disorganized small business owners are slowly killing their business.
+Ultimately, there’s no getting around the fact that disorganization is slowly killing their business.

 The business owner sets the tone for the entire organization.
 “When you organize yourself, you’ll start making money” says Ashley Hampton, a licensed psychologist and business coach for professional women entrepreneurs.
 It’s critical for the small business owner to recognize that their team is looking to them as a model.
 So if you’re a disorganized and stressed out business owner, your team is probably feeling the same way and that drives inefficiencies.

-Being a disorganized small business owner isn’t just something that impacts YOUR productivity, it also has an impact on your bottom line.
+Being a scattered small business owner isn’t just something that impacts YOUR productivity.
+It also has an impact on your bottom line.
 Disorganized businesses are failing businesses and you can see how this happens.

 In other words, you often look unprepared, which in turn gives the impression that you are not professional.
-While that is an inaccurate perception, it could impact the way your customer views you, your work, and the decision to rehire you or refer you to a friend.
+While that might be an inaccurate perception, it could have a very real impact.
+A lack of small business organization affects the way your customer views you, your work, and the decision to rehire you or refer you to a friend.

-Whenever the entire team is using the same tool, organized business owners could actually see how long specific tasks took, where there were challenges and this made inventory planning, tracking and resource allocation much easier.
+Whenever the entire team is using the same tool, organized business owners could actually see how long specific tasks took and where there were challenges.
+This made inventory planning, tracking and resource allocation much easier.